-No significant uncovered risks were identified up to the date of these financial statements being issued, but the directors will continue to monitor the legislation like, the government's pending Procurement Bill and the planned active and passive divergence from EU law over the longer term; especially digital data and GDPR.
+No significant uncovered risks were identified up to the date of these financial statements being issued, but the directors will continue to monitor the legislation like, the planned active and passive divergence from EU law over the longer term; especially those that impact sustainability, digital data and GDPR.
+The risk of breaching sanctions imposed on countries (e.g. Russia) is mitigated against through a number of procedures that include JV and vendor assessments, and this risk has been reviewed and the measures found to be robust.

-Future strategy - Building a sustainable tomorrow 2021-23
+Current strategy - Building a sustainable tomorrow 2021-23

-Royal BAM Group has been engaged in its new three-year strategy since February 2021: 'Building a sustainable tomorrow'.
-Over the period 2021 to 2023, the strategy will deliver increased profitability and continued de-risking by focusing on markets and projects where it has proven competitive strengths and creating a platform for future growth.
-BAM Nuttall, as a cornerstone of Royal BAM Group, is now part of the UK & Ireland Division playing a significant part in this strategy.
+Royal BAM Group has been engaged in its three-year strategy since February 2021: 'Building a sustainable tomorrow'.
+Over the period 2021 to 2023, the strategy has delivered improved profitability and continued de-risking by focusing on clients, markets and projects where we have competitive strengths, creating a platform for future growth.
+BAM Nuttall, as part of the UK & Ireland Division, plays a significant part in this strategy and will continue this role as part of the next three year strategy (2024-2026): 'Making Possible'.

-The order book remains strong, and we will be applying a conservative approach to 2023 and beyond monitoring the changing UK political landscape resulting from the UK's exit from the EU and the ongoing post-pandemic recovery investment by the government.
+The order book remains strong, and we will be applying a conservative approach to 2024 and beyond monitoring the changing UK political landscape following the General Election in July and the ongoing post-pandemic recovery investment by the government.
 The directors have put various measures in place to deal with scenarios that may arise.

-We are adopting new and flexible ways of working, to create a safer, healthier, more diverse and engaging organisation.
+We have adopted new and flexible ways of working, to create a safer, healthier, more diverse and engaging organisation.
 Delivery of growth and improved business performance is dependent on BAM Nuttall being at the forefront of digital construction and data management techniques.
 These platforms and tools have unlocked new opportunities for our people, whether working on sites, at home or in offices, to continue connecting and collaborating.

-As part of the strategy, all operating companies are supporting and participating in the alignment of Royal BAM Group policies, processes and procedures for core enabling services including Information Security, Human Resources, Finance and Procurement.
-This alignment will support individuals, teams and operating companies to leverage their combined capabilities and improve productivity and performance.
+As part of the strategy, BAM Nuttall is supporting and participating in the alignment of Royal BAM Group policies, processes and procedures for core enabling services including Information Security, Human Resources, Finance and Procurement for the UK&I Division.
+This alignment will support employees, teams and other Segments to leverage their combined capabilities and improve productivity and performance.